hetvshah/covid-dashboard/README.md

 Keep track and stay updated on the pandemic in different states / counties across the United States

 Built with React / Redux, Express, NodeJS, and MongoDB (MERN stack)

-Hosted on Heroku (server) and Netlify (client)

 <img width="1680" alt="Screen Shot 2021-08-19 at 9 48 42 PM" src="https://user-images.githubusercontent.com/68198839/130171378-0d5776dc-3735-4207-b2e7-5ec02949cd4d.png">

 Not responsive yet, works best on a desktop.
+Hosted on Heroku (server) and Netlify (client).

 ### Data